List of Contact Details Elements

 The aim of this form is to collect an email address from respondents.
-Email addresses are a valuable marketing tool, and can be used to advertise or promote most any service or product.
+Email addresses are a valuable marketing tool for engaging audiences and promoting your products or services.

 On top of this, email is likely to be the preferred form of contact for a lot of respondents.

 This type of text field is used to collect web address information from your respondents.
 Asking for too many details from your respondents can be off-putting for them, but you can never have too much information.